Senior Program Manager - AIM CCI

 Principal Duties and Responsibilities:

-Ensure project quality, successful implementation, and timely delivery of all deliverables:
+Ensure project quality, integration, and timely delivery of all contracted deliverables:

-• Lead the implementation of existing non-hospital- focused maternal safety bundles and assist in the development of new bundles as identified during the project
+- Provide leadership and partnership for implementation and adoption of existing non-hospital- focused maternal safety bundles (MSBs) and development and implementation of new bundles as identified during the project.

-• Work with Sr. Program Manager, Co-PIs, Data Analyst and Leadership Team to review outcome data to drive and ensure continuous improvement in the implementation of non-hospital focused maternal safety bundles (MSBs), through a continuous quality improvement (QI) framework
+- Work with Co-PIs, Data Analyst and Leadership Team to review outcome data to drive and ensure continuous improvement in the implementation of non-hospital focused MSBs, through a continuous quality improvement (QI) framework.

-• Ensure that pilot sites are aware of emerging issues in maternal health that impact maternal morbidity and mortality and provide access to clinical resources, training, and support for implementation of bundles
+- Ensure that pilot sites are aware of emerging issues in maternal health that impact maternal morbidity and mortality, and access to resources, training and support for implementation of bundles.

-Knowledge: Knowledge of public Health, community health, women’s health, pregnancy, impact of SDOH on health outcomes; Improvement models for community and equity-based approaches to improving birth outcomes.
-Community Engagement principles and applications, and systems change with an equity focus as they relate to maternal and community health initiatives are helpful.
+Knowledge of Public Health, community health, women’s health, pregnancy, impact of social determinants of health (SDOH) on health outcomes.
+Improvement models for community and equity based approaches to improving birth outcomes.
+Community engagement principles and applications, and systems change with an equity focus as they relate to maternal and community health initiatives are helpful.
+Demonstrated leadership in establishing/maintaining clinical community partnerships.
 Demonstrated leadership in systems change, cross-system collaboration, and effectiveness working with federal and community partners.
-The candidate should also possess knowledge of project management, program evaluation, analysis and report writing.
+The candidate should also possess knowledge of project management, team leadership, program evaluation, analysis and report writing.

 Education and/or Experience:

-• Advanced Nursing, and /or Master’s degree in public health or related required; clinical background required.
+- Master’s degree in public health or related; a clinical background is preferred.

-• Knowledge and experience with federal grants and federal cooperative agreements.
+- Knowledge and experience with federal grants, federal cooperative agreements, oversight and reporting responsibilities

-Please submit your resume and a cover letter (in one document) stating your interest in the position and description of MCH and women’s health work experience as it relates to this position.
+Please submit your resume and a cover letter (in one document) stating your interest and experience.

 Please view Additional Job Opportunities page for more career postings.